Before we can talk about the benefits of CBD, we have to talk about the Endocannabinoid System (ECS). The ECS is a vast network of receptors that

 Botanically, hemp and marijuana come from the same species of plant, Cannabis sativa, but from different varieties or cultivars that have been bred for different uses.
 Hemp and marijuana are genetically distinct forms of cannabis that differ by your use, chemical makeup, and cultivation practices.
 While marijuana generally refers to the psychotropic drug, growers cultivate hemp for use in production of many products, including foods and beverages, personal care products, nutritional supplements, fabrics, textiles, paper, construction materials, and other manufactured goods.

-The cannabis plant contains hundreds of different phytochemicals including cannabinoids, terpenes, and other compounds.
-Full/broad spectrum hemp-derived CBD generally refers to products that not only contain CBD, but contain the other plant molecules as well.
+The cannabis plant contains hundreds of different phytonutrients including cannabinoids, terpenes, and other compounds.
+Full and broad spectrum hemp-derived CBD generally refers to products that not only contain CBD, but contain the other beneficial phytonutrients as well.
 This version of CBD oil is minimally refined, leaving most of the cannabinoids and terpenes intact and in the oil.
-Full/broad spectrum, sometimes also called “whole plant,” means the full plant extract is included.
-Full/broad spectrum provides more of the plant’s molecules in ratios and amounts.
+Full spectrum usually includes trace amounts of THC where broad spectrum CBD includes all the beneficial compounds like full spectrum, EXCEPT THC.

 On the other hand, CBD isolate products are generally labeled as being 99% or more pure CBD depending on the form.
 As the name suggests, these products have been isolated down to just the CBD molecule.
 They have no other active ingredient and just aim to deliver CBD, isolated from the other cannabinoids and terpenes.